You're a Superstar

 In the United Kingdom, the song was a commercial failure during its original release in 2000, but two years later, it was re-released and peaked at number seven for four weeks in December 2002 and January 2003.
 In Scotland, the song reached number two in early January 2003.
-Its success in the UK allowed the song to receive a gold certification from the British Phonographic Industry in 2021 for sales and streams exceeding 400,000.
+Its success in the UK allowed the song to receive a platinum certification from the British Phonographic Industry in 2024 for sales and streams exceeding 600,000.

 In 2020, the song was used as a lipsync number in the first season finale episode of Canada's Drag Race, which was won by Priyanka.
 In the same year, Love Inc.'s Simone Denny appeared on CBC Television's annual New Year's Eve special, performing the song as part of Tyler Shaw's set.

+In 2024, Simone Denny as a solo artist released a country music cover of the song and an accompanying music video, both titled "Superstar."

+Music videos

+The video, premiered on June 15, 1998, features group members Chris Sheppard and Brad Daymond arriving in an armored truck and breaking into a top secret laboratory to rescue white rabbits used as test subjects with Simone Denny singing to the viewer, with a rabbit suit wearer carting rabbit cages labeled Elvis, Marilyn, Zsa Zsa and Jimi out of the facility and into the truck.
+The video ends with the rabbit suit wearer on top of the truck being driven away holding up two sparklers.

+The country cover features Simone driving in a yellow 1973 Mustang convertible at Wasaga Beach in Simcoe County, Ontario.